norbutlepcha25/SWE303/docs/unit3/topic1.md

 ## 3.1.1 Activity definition and sequencing

+This is the process of identifying and documenting the specific actions to be performed to produce the project deliverables and then arranging them in the proper sequence.
+It's the foundation for creating a realistic project schedule.

 ## 3.1.1.1 Identifying project activities from the WBS

-The process of decomposing Work Breakdown Structure (WBS) work packages into smaller, more manageable activities for estimation and scheduling.
+A Work Breakdown Structure decomposes the entire project deliverable into smaller, more manageable work packages.

-Key Input: WBS and WBS Dictionary

-Technique: Decomposition

-Output: Activity List

-PMBOK Reference: Process 6.2 - Define Activities
+The Work Breakdown Structure (WBS) is a hierarchical decomposition of the total scope of work.
+However, the WBS contains deliverables (nouns), not activities (verbs).
+Activity Definition is the process of decomposing these WBS work packages into the actual tasks that need to be executed.

+In software, the WBS is often represented by Features or Epics (high-level user functionality) broken down into User Stories (small, testable units of work).
+Activity definition is the process where the development team asks, "What specific tasks do we need to do to complete this user story?"

 Software Context: Activities might include "Develop User Authentication Module," "Write Unit Tests for Payment API," or "Conduct Security Penetration Testing."

+{{image_block("../img/u3/wbs.png", size="large")}}

 ## 3.1.1.2 Creating network diagrams: Activity-On-Arrow(AOA) and Activity-On-Node(AON)

-Activity-On-Node (AON)/Precedence Diagramming Method (PDM):
+**Activity-On-Node (AON)/Precedence Diagramming Method (PDM):**

-Description: Nodes represent activities, and arrows show dependencies (Most common in software projects)
+Description: **_Nodes represent activities_**, and a**_rrows show dependencies_** (Most common in software projects)

 Dependency Types: Finish-to-Start (FS), Start-to-Start (SS), Finish-to-Finish (FF), Start-to-Finish (SF)

-Activity-On-Arrow (AOA)/Arrow Diagramming Method (ADM):
+**Activity-On-Arrow (AOA)/Arrow Diagramming Method (ADM):**

-Description: Arrows represent activities, and nodes represent events (milestones)
+Description: **_Arrows represent activities_**, and **_nodes represent events (milestones)_**

+{{image_block("../img/u3/AON.webp", "", "", "", size="large")}}

 PMBOK Reference: Process 6.3 - Sequence Activities

 ## 3.1.1.3 Determining dependencies between activities

+A dependency is a logical relationship that determines the order of activities.

 Mandatory Dependencies (Hard Logic): Inherent in the nature of the work (e.g., test after coding)

+- e.g., You can’t “Test API” before “Develop API.”

 Discretionary Dependencies (Soft Logic): Based on best practices or preferred sequence

+- e.g., Code review after every sprint rather than at the end of project.

 External Dependencies: Relationships to non-project activities (e.g., delivery of third-party components)

+- e.g. Awaiting approval from a client or third-party vendor API.

 Resource Dependencies: Based on availability of specific resources

+- e.g., “Backend must finish before Integration Testing.”

 ## 3.1.2 Estimating activity durations

-Analogous Estimating (Top-Down):
+1. Analogous Estimating (Top-Down):

-Description: Uses historical data from similar projects
+    - Description: Uses historical data from similar projects

-When to Use: Early phases, when limited information available
+    - When to Use: Early phases, when limited information available

-Accuracy: Low to medium (-25% to +75%)
+    - Accuracy: Low to medium

-Parametric Estimating:
+2. Parametric Estimating:

-Description: Uses statistical relationship between historical data and other variables
+    - Description: Uses statistical relationship between historical data and other variables

-Software Example: Cost per function point, story points based on velocity
+    - Software Example: Cost per function point, story points based on velocity

-Three-Point Estimating (PERT):
+    - Three-Point Estimating (PERT):

-Formula: (Optimistic + 4×Most Likely + Pessimistic) ÷ 6
+      - Formula: (Optimistic + 4×Most Likely + Pessimistic) ÷ 6

-Benefit: Accounts for uncertainty and risk
+    - Benefit: Accounts for uncertainty and risk

 PMBOK Reference: Process 6.4 - Estimate Activity Durations